InvirganceDocumentation/convirgance-docs/docs/concepts.md

 types a level above a byte stream.
 Each entry is a Java `Object`, the type of which is specified using a generic.

-Convirgance hooks into this feature of the langauge by implementing its streams of records as `Iterator<JSONObject>`.
+Convirgance hooks into this feature of the language by implementing its streams of records as `Iterator<JSONObject>`.

 The only issue with Iterators in Java is that they don't have full language